Phone: (435) 628-4411

 Police officers commonly use Field Sobriety Tests to gather evidence and assess whether a driver is under the influence of drugs or alcohol.
 However, while Field Sobriety Tests can provide evidence of whether a driver is impaired, they are not always reliable and can be challenged in court.

 Submitting to a Field Sobriety Test is not mandatory and you can (politely) refuse to take the test.
 Doing so might make it easier to defend against a Utah drunk driving charge.
 Even if you took the test, an experienced DUI defense lawyer can challenge the test results and the way the test was administered as part of your defense against Utah drunk driving charges.
-The DUI defense attorneys at Douglas D. Terry & Associates have years of experience defending people accused of drunk driving in and around St. George and throughout Utah.
+The DUI defense attorneys at Terry Law have years of experience defending people accused of drunk driving in and around St. George and throughout Utah.
 To put our expertise to work for you, contact our law office today to schedule a confidential appointment to discuss your case and how we can help.

 Utah police officers use a combination of tests to assess whether a driver is under the influence of drugs or alcohol.
 Contrary to popular belief, a driver does not actually pass or fail a Field Sobriety Test.
 Instead, police officers are trained to use the Field Sobriety Tests to look for “clues” they can later present as evidence to show a driver was intoxicated.